 Kiwi Fruit.
 Great for asthma sufferers, it can help to lessen trouble with wheezing, shortness of breath, and coughing during the night.
 Kiwis have phytonutrients, which act as an antioxidant and help to repair DNA.
 Contain folic acid, vitamins C and E, plus numerous beneficial minerals.

 Kohlrabi Dark Green, Vegetable.
-In the same family as cabbage, broccoli, cauliflower , kale, collard greens and brussels sprouts.
+In the same family as cabbage, broccoli, cauliflower, kale, collard greens and brussel sprouts.
 Both fruit and leaves can be juiced.
 The leaves can help to cleanse the liver.